-The Company's management has designed and implemented a system of internal controls over financial reporting as of December 31, 2015 to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external reporting purposes in accordance with IFRS.
-While management believes that these controls are effective for a company of its size there can be no guarantee that errors will not occur.
+The Company's management has designed and implemented a system of internal controls over financial reporting as of December 31, 2016 to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external reporting purposes in accordance with IFRS.
+While management believes that these controls are effective for a company of its size there can be no guarantee that errors or disclosure deficiencies will not occur.